 These subjects are further explored in the Master's specialisation.
 In addition to a focus on psychological and neurocognitive mechanisms that are important for learning and development, the Master's program examines the impact that the social and educational environment has on learning.
 Students practice translating the implications of this knowledge into instruction, the use of digital technology, assessment, and social interactions at school.
 Students develop a critical attitude towards research and practical applications in the field of learning and education, and they develop essential skills to bridge the gap between theory, research and educational practice.

-Bachelor's and master's thesis
+Bachelor's and Master's thesis

-In the context of the Bachelor's and Master's thesis, students are actively involved in current research of the program group.
-In addition, master students go through a research and/or practical internship in which they learn to apply their knowledge and skills to the field of education professionals.
+In the context of the Bachelor's and Master's thesis, students are actively involved in current research of the programme group.
+In addition, master's students go through a research and/or practical internship in which they learn to apply their knowledge and skills to the field of education professionals.
 For example, they develop educational materials (textbooks, web applications), refine and evaluate interventions that are carried out at schools, or give advice on how a school can monitor the quality of education and the introduction of innovation.

-At the end of the course, students have the authority to work in a wide range of institutions where educational expertise is required, such as schools, study programs, research institutes, museums, organizations that develop educational material, and compagnies involved in advice in the field of education and in the professionalization of teachers.
+At the end of the course, students have the authority to work in a wide range of institutions where educational expertise is required, such as schools, study programs, research institutes, museums, organizations that develop educational material, and compagnies involved in advice in the field of education and in the professionalisation of teachers.